August 12

 The Role of a Consultant

-Consulting is about advising, giving suggestions and/or information to your client.
+Consulting is about advising, giving suggestions, and/or information to your client.
 Unlike coaching, the consultant tells the client what to do, rather than guiding them to find their own answers.
-A Life Coach can give advice occasionally, but it is not the primary role of a coach.
+A coach can give advice occasionally, but it is not the primary role of a coach.

-If someone has a professional area of expertise, they can sell consulting in that area to their client as well as having a separate Life Coaching business.
+If someone has a professional area of expertise, they can sell consulting in that area to their client as well as have a separate Life Coaching business.

 Counseling, or psychotherapy, is about healing deep emotional issues, usually arising from the past.
-Perhaps someone had a difficult childhood or experienced abuse or trauma or is in the thick of an addiction.
-Others may experience mental illness, such as being bi-polar, having an anxiety disorder, or chronic depression.
+Perhaps someone had a difficult childhood, experienced abuse or trauma, or is in the thick of an addiction.
+Others may experience mental illness, such as being bipolar, having an anxiety disorder, or chronic depression.

-Most people have situational anxiety or depression from a life event (like coping with Covid) but what determines the need for a therapist is the severity and length of the problem as well as their level of functioning in their day to day.
+Most people have situational anxiety or depression from a life event (like coping with COVID-19).
+However, what determines the need for a therapist is the severity and length of the problem, as well as the level of functioning in their day-to-day.

 Functioning means being able to accomplish simple daily tasks, such as working, eating, sleeping, concentrating, showering, etc. If a client is not functioning then a psychotherapist or counselor is best suited to work with that client.